wissehes/Crackheadbot/README.md

 This is a fun little bot I at first created for a single server, but I am now working on making it public for everyone to add to their server.

+# Status
+I'm currently recoding the whole bot to use the Discord.js Commando framework.
+You can see my progress in the [move-to-commando](https://github.com/TheChicken14/Crackheadbot/tree/move-to-commando) branch

 # Features

 - [x] Welome and leave messages